Comcast Charges $90 Install Fee At Homes That Already Have Comcast Installed - Slashdot

 This is news?
 (Score:1)

-Same experience, different vendor (Score:2)
+Same experience, different vendor (Score:4, Informative)

 Last time we upgraded service with Qwest the billing/support folks insisted that we needed a new modem and that a technician HAD TO come out to our house.